Cipery/100-days-of-code/log.md

 **Thoughts:** Super tired again!
 Also, IdentityServer is a huge overkill..
 I might remove it in following days, but first, I just want it to work!

 **Link to work:** :>

+### Day 9: February 16th, 2021 - TlustyZmrdi.net

+**Today's Progress**: Hah, not only I removed IdentityServer, I removed the clean architecture template alltogether!
+And used a different one, from https://codewithmukesh.com/project/aspnet-core-webapi-clean-architecture%e2%80%8b/ .
+It should fit better for my type of project

+**Thoughts:** No thoughts today.. glad I did some work

+**Link to work:** :>